HusseinLezzaik/husseinlezzaik.github.io/_posts/2025-04-30-robot-foundation-models.md

 - long horizon dexterity like preparing a salad
 - embodied reasoning benchmark from google (trajectory, action, spatial)
 - cross embodiment performance
-- constitutions for safety like the [Asimov ](https://asimov-benchmark.github.io/)benchmark from google
+- constitutions for safety like the [Asimov](https://asimov-benchmark.github.io/)benchmark from google
 - distribution of tasks, difficulties, lighting conditions, and so on
 - how fast can it adapt to learn new things